Azure/AI-PredictiveMaintenance/docs/Architecture.md

 TRAIN-TEST

-**4:** The Train-Test phase is an iterative experimental process to create models that meet the required success criteria.
-A DSVM is provisioned in the resource group as the developer's workbench.
+**4 and 5:** Two options are provided for the Train-Test phase to create models that meet the required success criteria:
+ - A DSVM is provisioned in the resource group as the developer's workbench.
 The Jupyter notebook runtime installed in DSVM supports multiple [iPython kernels](http://jupyter.readthedocs.io/en/latest/projects/kernels.html).
-- For moderately sized training datasets (MB to few GB), train and test routines can be run against a local Python runtime, or locally provisioned Spark clusters (this example is shown with Use Case 2).
+For moderately sized training datasets (MB to few GB), train and test routines can be run against a local Python runtime, or locally provisioned Spark clusters (this example is shown with Use Case 2).
-- For larger datasets, the user can provision [Azure HDInsight](https://azure.microsoft.com/en-us/services/hdinsight/) from the Admin dashboard (see [Solution Template Deployment - step by step](https://github.com/Azure/AI-PredictiveMaintenance/blob/master/docs/Deployment.md)).
-By switching the iPython kernel to HDInsight, the user can run the notebooks on the HDInsight Spark clusters.
+- For larger datasets, the user can provision [Azure Batch](https://github.com/Azure/aztk) from the Admin dashboard (see [Solution Template Deployment - step by step](https://github.com/Azure/AI-PredictiveMaintenance/blob/master/docs/Deployment.md)).
+The user can run the notebooks from the Jupyter installed in the master node of the Azure Batch cluster.

+OPERATIONALIZE

-**5:** Once the models are created, the pickle files of the models are maintained in Blob storage.
+**6:** Once the models are created, the pickle files of the models are maintained in Blob storage.
 Accidental loss of models owing to cluster or DSVM deletion is prevented in this manner.

-OPERATIONALIZE

-**6:** The pickled files representing the models are registered with Azure MLv2.0 model management service along with relevant metadata.
-Once Azure MLv2.0 is generally available, the duplication of model files may no longer be necessary.
+The pickled files representing the models are registered with Azure ML model management service along with relevant metadata.
+Once Azure ML Service is generally available, this duplication of model files may no longer be necessary.

-**7:** Azure MLv2.0 is then used to deploy the models for online scoring.
+**7:** Azure ML Service is used to deploy the models for online scoring on Docker containers which are then deployed on Azure Kubernetes Service.

 **8:** Data from Azure Blobs is preprocessed and written into a service bus to sequence messages correctly.
 - Use Case 1 demonstrates online scoring.
 Two web jobs are used in this implementation, The first web job fetches a new record from the service bus, and provides it to the second web job.
 The second web job generates the prediction for this record.
 Docker images hosting these two web jobs are run on a Kubernetes cluster.
 Each of the Docker image has its own Spark cluster.